SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

   while read x; do echo "$x"; npx xlsx-cli "$x"; done
 ```

-Once testing is complete, stop the simulator and the dev process.
+Once testing is complete, stop the simulator and the development process.

 **Android Testing**